TobyNijman/spring-pet-clinic-azure/README.md

 ## Mutation testing - tests for your tests
 ***WIP (expand explanation and benefits/downsides)***
+***WIP publish mutation test report in pipeline to be viewable there instead of via artifact publishing***

 Mutation testing is implemented using [Pitest](https://pitest.org/).
 The goal of mutation testing as described on the website: